-You can make a difference in their lives on Rare Disease Day and every day by recognizing them and by supporting them so that they can thrive and succeed the best that they can.
+You can make a difference in their lives on Rare Disease Day and every day by recognizing them and by supporting them, so that they can thrive and succeed the best that they can.

 To learn more about ADNP Syndrome please visit www.adnpfoundation.org and to learn more about Tony visit www.ADNPkids.com/Tony